phetsims/phet-info/doc/strings-i18n-and-yaml.md

 1. We do not currently have a script that converts the legacy sim_en.json files to YAML, that is currently a manual process.
 2. For the YAML file, each value is either a constant, one of the legacy placeholders, or a Fluent pattern.
-3. Once the YAML file is created, run `grunt modulify` to autogenerate the json file, and the corresponding SimFluent.ts file.
+3. Once the YAML file is created or edited, run `grunt modulify --targets=strings` to autogenerate the json file, and the corresponding SimFluent.ts file.
 4. Note that once a sim has a {{simName}}_en.yaml file, the legacy {{simName}}_en.json file should be treated as a read-only build-artifact (created by the `grunt modulify` command), and should not be edited directly.
 To that end, it is recommended to exclude the legacy JSON file from the IDE project to avoid finding it is search results.
 5. Set up your IDE to align the values for YAML.
-In WebStorm, this can be done by going to `Preferences > Editor > Code Style > YAML`, and setting the `Align values` option to `true`.
+In WebStorm, this can be done by going to `Preferences > Editor > Code Style > YAML`, and setting the `Align values in maps` option to `value`.
 This will help with readability and maintainability of the YAML files.
-You can also import the code style settings from phet-info/ide/idea/phet-idea-codestyle.xml
+You can also achieve this by importing the code style settings from phet-info/ide/idea/phet-idea-codestyle.xml

 # Syntax and Gotchas